- 1. You Need to Start Investing

 Because student loan interest is usually relatively low, 2-4% and the average return in the stock market is 7%, you can make more money investing than you are paying in interest.

 Credit card debt, on the other hand, is an emergency.
 Because the interest is so high, you need to pay it off as quickly as you can.
 If you have credit card debt, make a plan to pay it off.
 Just throwing extra money at various balances isn’t efficient.

 Use the snowball or stacking method to pay it off quickly and efficiently.
-If your credit is good enough, you can apply for a balance transfer credit card.
-The card has a 0% APR period so the balance your transfer from a high rate interest card can be paid off without accruing additional interest.
+You can apply for a balance transfer credit card if your credit is good enough.
+The card has a 0% APR period, so your transfer balance from a high-rate interest card can be paid off without accruing additional interest.